Academy ›

 - Ongoing = employee (month-to-month is ongoing) - Project-based = contractor

-The bad news: If you hired a PH VA at A$500/month on a 40-hour schedule, she probably fails the sham-contracting test.
+The bad news: If you hired a PH VA at $500/month on a 40-hour schedule, she probably fails the sham-contracting test.
 You have de facto created an employment relationship.

 The safe-harbor move: Hire via an agency.